- Certification and listings

 The Testing Guide provides testing methodologies for materials, fixtures and hardware that have been specifically designed for use within mental healthcare facilities.
 It brings together the many disparate requirements for these products into one document, enabling suitably qualified experts to choose the most appropriate product.

-It will form the basic test methodology for a new certification scheme to be run by BRE Global Limited.
+It will form the basis of a new, independent declaration of performance scheme to be run by BRE Global Limited.